TheRealVSSVSSN/SunnyRP/resources/srp-base/README.md

-# srp-base Resource
+# srp-base (Lua)

-Provides HTTP handler, RPC dispatch, and failover logic for SRP when the Node backend is degraded.
+Failover glue for SunnyRP.
+Proxies to Node by default and stores data via GHMattiMySQL when Node is overloaded.

-## Convars
+## ConVars
-- `srp_node_base_url` – Node service URL (default `http://127.0.0.1:4000`)
+- `srp_internal_key` shared secret for Node↔Lua
-- `srp_internal_key` – Shared secret for internal calls
+- `srp_node_base_url` Node base URL (default http://127.0.0.1:4000)

 ## Failover
-The circuit breaker opens when the Node service is overloaded or unreachable.
-While open, mutations are queued and persisted via GHMattiMySQL (if available).
-Once the Node service recovers, queued mutations replay sequentially.
+The circuit breaker opens when Node signals overload or becomes unreachable.
+During this time, writes queue and persist through GHMattiMySQL if present.